MicrosoftDocs/winrt-api/windows.networking.connectivity/connectionprofile_getnetworkusageasync_665790436.md

 ## -returns
 When the method completes, it returns a list of [NetworkUsage](networkusage.md) objects, which indicate the sent and received values, in bytes, and the total amount of time the profile was connected during the corresponding time interval.
+The entries are in chronological order, starting at the startTime.
+If the time span is not an exact multiple of the granularity, then the last entry will report usage only up to the endTime.

 ## -remarks
 For an example of how these methods are used, see [How to retrieve connection usage data for a specific period of time](/previous-versions/windows/apps/hh465162(v=win.10)).